gasparesganga/gasparesganga.com/labs/php-shapefile/index.md

 }
 ```

-Note that *M* geometries are *not* supported by GeoJSON format, but I decided to extend it in order to deal with *measured Shapefiles*.
+Note that *M* geometries are not supported by the GeoJSON format, but I decided to extend it in order to deal with *measured Shapefiles*.
 You will find some `PointM`, `MultiPointM`, `LineStringM`, `MultiLineStringM`, `PolygonM`, `MultiPolygonM` geometry types and the coordinates will be expressed in either `[x, y, z, m]` or `[x, y, m]` depending on the Shapefile type and flags set.
 Use the [ShapeFile::FLAG_SUPPRESS_M](#flags) flag if you prefer to ignore the *M* dimension and be fully compliant to [RFC 7946](https://tools.ietf.org/html/rfc7946).